Could live shopping be the future of retail?

 Outside of social media and digital marketplaces, online retailers can use independent livestream shopping platforms to host their own live shopping events.
 These apps can seamlessly integrate with your existing eCommerce store and offer easy, real-time checkout flows so viewers can shop with your brand without leaving the stream.

 The live shopping app Hero allows sellers to switch between one-to-many video and one-to-one chat to offer customers personalized support.
 Meanwhile, Livescale offers gamification and interactive content to drive engagement and encourage impulse purchases.
-Other live shopping platforms include Flux Panda and Maestro.
-Do your research and choose an app that offers the right features for your audience and live shopping event type.

 No matter the size of your eCommerce store, you can leverage livestream videos to engage your ideal customer and boost conversion rates.